Donate today!

 Questioning Orthodoxies

 The John Bonython Lecture series began in 1984 to honour the founding Chairman of the Board of Trustees and has had a tremendous impact on fostering debate and injecting new ideas into the broader public-policy discourse.
-We are honoured to present Jason Riley as this year’s keynote speaker.
+We are honoured to present Jason Riley as this year’s keynote speaker on The Soul of Black Conservatism.

 Join us for an evening filled with thought-provoking conversation.
 Our Annual Gala Dinner and Lecture gathers CIS supporters, members and friends and provides the opportunity to further our commitment to the core principles for which we stand.